OUR TEAM

 injury management, mobility issues, habitual muscular tension patterns

 “ I have an intuitive approach to massage and address the whole body as an interconnected system.
 My years as a professional dancer have given me an appreciation for how bodies hold tension and how these patterns can turn into pain or escalate into injury.
-Getting to the root causes of problems feels like a puzzle and I enjoy investigating how the pieces fit together. ”
+Getting to the root causes of the issues feels like a puzzle and I enjoy investigating how the pieces fit together. ”

 Brent's decade-long career as a professional dancer has given him a profound understanding of physical demands placed on the body, sparking a personal interest in pain and injury management.
 This journey eventually led him to explore the field of massage and manual therapy, where he has honed his expertise.